Here’s a guide on how to winterize a trampoline and keep it safe during the upcoming cold winter months.

 Many people will recommend you to use a weather cover to make sure your trampoline is safe from rain or snow.
 Some would even advise you to leave the frame pads and allow the cover to protect them.
 However, take extra precautions since putting a cover can cause moisture to be trapped on the surface – which can then cause mildew to grow.
 Additionally, covers are known to collect water, which can then cause sagging.

-- All-season-use Trampoline Cover: This weather cover helps provide protection from dust, sunlight (UV), rain, snow, and other harmful weather conditions all year around
+- All-season-use Trampoline Cover: This weather cover helps provide protection from dust, sunlight, rain, snow, and other harmful weather conditions all year around

-- Water-proof Rain Cover: It is constructed from heavy duty water-proof PE material for long lasting use.
+- Water-proof Winter Cover: It is constructed from heavy duty waterproof PE material for long lasting use.
 Just remember to remove the rain or snow off of the cover for extremely heavy

 - Easy to Install: Elastic goes around the rain cover's edge, wraping trampoline well for full coverage; Added with built-in elastic straps and s-hooks, keeping the trampoline cover firmly installed to...